ARMmbed/mbed-os-5-docs/docs/tutorials/migrate-from-mbed-os-2-to-5.md

   - The Mbed OS API calls are out of date, and you need to migrate to the updated Mbed OS API syntax.
   - There is target specific code, and you need to migrate it to use code for the specific target you are compiling for.

-The general outline for updating to Mbed OS 5 is:
+The general outline for updating to Mbed OS 5 with the [Mbed CLI](/docs/latest/tools/arm-mbed-cli.html) is:

 ```
-mbed import [URL of Hello World]
+mbed import [URL of Project]
 cd [Project Name]
 mbed remove mbed
 mbed remove mbed-rtos